xy-kasumi/Spark-pulser/docs/builder-README-CTRL-MINI-ED.md

 This doc is for people who want to build, modify, test ED board.
 Current it's written for r1 (r0 didn't have any such doc).

+## Assembly

+You'll need the following
+* PCBA-ed board
+* heatsink
+* 12V fan (2pin, XH connector)
+* thermal sheet with electric isolation
+* isolating M3 screw
+* 220mΩ resistor & wire
+* NTC 100kΩ free-hanging thermistor

+Using these parts, you need to attach everything in one thermal block.

+The termistor should be secured especially firmly, because over-temperature protection depends on the thermistor reading.

+The diode and the transistor's back plate may or may not be High-V.
+Better to treat them as High-V, and apply isolation.
+That way touching heatsink won't electrocute you.

 ## Test procedures